-The NNU learning resources provide support for the entire academic community and are the John E. Riley Library, Media Services, Information Services, the Academic Support Center, the Office of the Registrar, the Career Center, and the Office of Academic Advising and Assessment.
+The NNU learning resources provide support for the entire academic community and are the Academic Support Center, the Career Center, the John E. Riley Library, Information Services, Media Services, the Office of Academic Advising and Testing, and the Office of the Registrar.